 Both camping and hiking offer a great way to help your dog explore new environments, get some exercise, and learn new skills.
 There really is no better companion for outdoor adventures.

 Heading out into the great outdoors for an epic camping or hiking trip with your canines requires a lot of preparation to make sure everyone stays safe and has fun.
-So before you pack up your car and hit the road, make sure you have everything in order for both you and your pets.
+So before you pack up your car and hit the road, ensure you have everything in order for you and your pets.
 Take the time to prepare now, so you can enjoy your time in nature as much as possible!

 You and your dogs will be so glad you did :)